- Offering electronic filing and payment

 Many economies have restructured their tax administrations to introduce a functionally-based tax agency, often a crucial step in the introduction of a centralized online filing and payment portal for the major taxes.
 Other economies have focused easing the administrative element of tax compliance through investment in new tax software, real-time reporting and data analytics, together with the provision of a wide range of taxpayer service programs.

-By 2018, 106 economies had fully implemented electronic filing and payment of taxes.
-Sixty-three of them adopted their systems over the past 16 years.
-All 23 economies in Europe and Central Asia have electronic filing and payment are most common in OECD high-income economies, where 33 economies out of 34 have such systems in place.
+By 2019, 112 economies had fully implemented electronic filing and payment of taxes.
+69 of them adopted their systems over the past 16 years.
+All 23 economies in Europe and Central Asia have electronic filing and payment, followed by OECD high-income economies, where 34 economies out of 35 have such systems in place.
 The expansion of electronic filing and payment systems is likely to continue.
 In the next few years many other OECD high-income economies, having introduced requirements for electronic filing and payment for larger businesses, plan to extend them to smaller ones.4

 East Asia and the Pacific was the second most proactive regions introducing such systems.
 China has implemented business tax reforms consistently over the years, with notable results.
-In Doing Business 2006, for example, businesses in Beijing spent 832 hours per year on average to prepare, file and pay taxes, and they had to make 37 payments.
-By Doing Business 2020, these metrics have been reduced to just 138 hours per year and seven payments.
-China began its tax modernization program—which involved redefining tax shares between the various tax authorities and transitioning from turnover taxes to value added taxes—in the early 1990s.
+In Doing Business 2006, for example, businesses in Shanghai spent 832 hours per year on average to prepare, file and pay taxes, and they had to make 37 payments.
+By Doing Business 2021, these metrics have been reduced to just 110 hours per year and 6.5 payments.5 China began its tax modernization program—which involved redefining tax shares between the various tax authorities and transitioning from turnover taxes to value added taxes—in the early 1990s.
 Since then, China has implemented numerous improvements to its tax system, including the introduction of a taxpayer services hotline (2005), the formation of a specialized Taxpayer Services Department and online filing and payment for the major taxes (2008), and a campaign to improve cooperation between the State Taxation Administration and local tax bureaus, provide electronic notices to taxpayers and reduce the number of tax filings for certain taxpayers (2013).
 In 2014 China integrated taxpayer services functions through a mobile tax application and launched official accounts on the two main Chinese social media platforms (WeChat and Weibo).
 In 2015, the Internet+ Taxation Initiative unlocked the potential of big data for taxpayer services, such as data sharing among government bodies, online training and e-invoices.
 Finally, the State Taxation Administration launched the Golden Tax III system in 2017, which facilitated e-filing of different stamp duty taxes.
 China implemented a series of measures in the past two years, which simplified corporate income tax, labor taxes, value added tax declarations and e-delivery of invoices.
 In the recent years, China further reduced the filing requirements for small and thin enterprises to further ease the administrative burden for these firms.